cloudops/cloudmc-standard-kb/en/object-storage-service/use-s3-api-for-object-storage.md

 ---

-You can use the Amazon S3 API to connect to cloud.ca Object Storage service.
+You can use the Amazon S3 API to connect to Hypertec Cloud Object Storage service.

 ### Installation of the AWS CLI